marqdouj/Npm-Rcl-Demo/README.md

 package.

 NOTE: This demo will bundle the JavaScript code into a single file using 'webpack'.
+Webpack does all the heavy lifting for this project, including compiling TypeScript files using the `ts-loader` and `typescript` NPM packages.

 ## Prerequisites
 - Visual Studio 2022 or later